-HOW TO DECLUTTER YOUR HOME WHEN THE ODDS ARE AGAINST YOU
+HOW TO DECLUTTER WHEN YOU DON’T HAVE TIME

 #1 The children’s shoes – Throw out old, worn out shoes that don’t fit or your child never wears.
 Find proper storage for the ones you want to keep.

 #2 Your jewellery – Sort through your jewellery.
 Keep the items you love, donate/throw away the rest.
 Give it all a clean and put it back neat and organised.

 #3 Your computer desktop – Remove unwanted icons, empty the recycle bin, put on a personalised background picture.

 #4 Your phone – Get rid of apps you don’t use and re-organise them so that the ones you use regularly are on your home screen.
 Put on a background picture that inspires you and brings you happiness.